ReScience/ReScience-submission/article/Larisch-2019.md

 To analyze the dependency between the connectivity and firing rate (or number of spikes) , a small network with ten interconnected AdEx neurons is built.
 Each neuron receives an input from one additional neuron, with Poisson-distributed spike patterns.
 The firing rate of each Poisson neuron is increased from $2$ Hz to $20$ Hz, influencing the firing rate of the 10 corresponding neurons in the network.
-We repeated the protocol with the pair-based STDP rule by @Song2001 to investigate, if the triplet STDP rule by @Clopath2010 led to a different connectivity structure, as mentioned in the original publication [@Clopath2010].
+We repeated the protocol with the pair-based STDP rule by @Song2001 to investigate whether the triplet STDP rule by @Clopath2010 led to a different connectivity structure, as mentioned in the original publication [@Clopath2010].

 Neurons with similarly high firing rates develop strong bidirectional connections, because they are often active at the same time.